 Tick Run external web server.

 Now open a new Browser and navigate to the external webserver address (if you have set this up locally use http://localhost).
-You should see a login page.
+You should see a login button in the top-right.

-Click Continue with Keycloak.
+Click Login then click Continue with Keycloak.
 Omniscope will redirect your authentication request to the Keycloak server.
 You should now see a Log In window.

 Enter the username and password of your user, then click Log In.
 If the authentication was successful you should now be redirected back to Omniscope.